Josef Krämer

 Josef Krämer (March 19, 1879 – July 25, 1946) was a German gymnast, track and field athlete, and tug of war competitor who competed in the 1906 Summer Olympics and in the 1908 Summer Olympics.
 He was born in Gelsenkirchen.

-In 1906 he was part of the German team which won the gold medal in the tug of war competition.
-He also participated in the high jump event but his result is unknown.
+In 1906, he was part of the German team which won the gold medal in the tug of war competition.
+He also participated in the high jump event, but his result is unknown.

-As a member of the German gymnastics team he finished fifth in the team event.
+As a member of the German gymnastics team, he finished fifth in the team event.
 In the individual all-around of five events he finished seventh and in the individual all-around of six events he finished twelfth.
-Two years later at the 1908 Olympics he participated in the individual gymnastics all-around but his result in unknown.
+Two years later, at the 1908 Olympics, he participated in the individual gymnastics all-around, but his result was unknown.